aaronmkwong/Python-Logistic-Regression-Titanic-Survivorship/README.md

 **SUMMARY**

 This project uses logistic regression modeling to classify a passenger's survivorship as died or survived.
 It focuses more on statistics to understand assumptions, select features and evaluate results, rather than iteratively transforming and selecting features (e.g. **[Boston House Prices](https://github.com/aaronmkwong/Python-Linear-Regression-Boston-House-Prices)**) or parameter tuning to achieve a best performing model.
+Of the given features, imputation, parsing, dummy encoding and scaling are used to obtain 13 engineered features.

 **WALK THROUGH**